Discover the essential steps to , including , financing options, insurance requirements, legal documents, and test driving tips.

 - Personal Injury Protection (PIP): Also known as no-fault insurance, PIP covers medical expenses for you and your passengers regardless of who is at fault in an accident.
 This coverage can be crucial in covering medical bills and lost wages.

-- Uninsured/Underinsured Motorist Coverage: This coverage protects you in the event that you are involved in an accident with a driver who does not have insurance or does not have enough insurance to cover your expenses.
+- Uninsured/Underinsured Motorist Coverage: This coverage protects you in the event that you are involved in an accident with a driver who does not have or does not have enough insurance to cover your expenses.
 It can help cover medical bills, lost wages, and vehicle repairs.

 Additional Coverage Options